 Tenkara level line is fluorocarbon rather than nylon because fluorocarbon is denser, making the line less susceptible to the wind resistance generated by the cast itself.
 Nylon, which has less mass, loses too much of its energy to wind resistance.
 Although fluorocarbon is marketed to bass and trout fishermen as being invisible, tenkara lines are dyed in hi-vis colors so that you can watch the line for strike detection.

-There are two tapered lines that are worth serious consideration by finesse fishermen.
+There are a few tapered lines that are worth serious consideration by finesse fishermen.
 Fujino makes a White Tenkara Line, which is visible enough against a dark background like water or streamside rocks and brush, but is much less visible when viewed with the sky as a background.
 That makes it much more visible to the fishermen than to the fish.
 It is made from nylon, but it is tapered and the taper does help the line turn over.

 The hooks are sharp.